-Further status of device activity during the sector erase operation is determined using toggle bit DQ2 (refer to "DQ2: Toggle Bit II" on page 63).
+Further status of device activity during the sector erase operation is determined using toggle bit DQ2 (refer to DQ2: Toggle Bit II).

 When the Embedded Erase algorithm is complete, the device returns to reading array data, and addresses are no longer latched.
 Note that an address change is required to begin read valid array data.